 OKAY, let's attempt to remove it ourselves, but unsurprisingly, we encountered another failure due to the 'Read-only file system' error.

-We decided to use the lsblk command, which provided the following output:
+I decided to use the lsblk

 This QA's top answer was